aydrienlaw/tp/docs/DeveloperGuide.md

 The sequence diagram in `docs/diagrams/edit-sequence.puml` illustrates the interactions between `Main`, `Parser`, `EditCommand`, `ExpenseManager`, `Ui`, and `StorageManager` during this workflow.

-#### Validation
-- Ensures the provided index corresponds to an existing expense.
-- Null values for fields (amount/description/category) preserve the original data, allowing partial edits.
-- Invalid or negative amounts trigger validation errors from `InputValidator`.

 #### Example